|The Circulatory System

 |How the Venous Pump Works

 Figure 1 shows a muscle (in red) at rest next to a vein.
 Flapper valves in the vein allow blood to flow up from below but not down from above (illustrated by the arrows).
-In Figure 2, the muscle contacts and exerts pressure on the side of the vein.
+In Figure 2, the muscle contracts and exerts pressure on the side of the vein.
 This causes blood to flow up through the valve above while the valve below remains closed ensuring proper circulation towards the heart.

 Prolonged standing on a hard surface will lead to damaged veins.
-This damage occurs as pressure inside the veins builds up and expands the sides of the veins.
+This damage occurs as the pressure inside the veins builds up and expands the sides of the veins.
 As the years go by, the vein becomes permanently expanded and the flaps that make up the valves are no longer able to reach together.